ugurethemaydin/SwiftConfettiView/README.md

 ## Related

-These projects enhance or use SAConfettiView:
+This project enhance or use SAConfettiView:
-Unfortunately, this library has not been updated for a long time and doesn't work in swift4+.
-So I created this independent library and I use it in my projects.
+Unfortunately, SAConfettiView has not been updated for a long time and doesn't work in swift4+.
+So I am created and developing this independent library and I use it in my projects.

 ## Author